CONFUSION WITH THE EUROPEAN HEALTH INSURANCE CARD

 Compulsory medical insurance for travellers

 The ABI (Association of British Insurers) says that it is absolutely not a substitute for travel insurance.
 The IPMI assert it is very important to get the appropriate health insurance before travelling abroad.
-If you travel into Europe, make sure your EHIC is updated.
-Also inform about healthcare system and practices (opening schedules of pharmacies, phone number of ambulance, where are doctors, etc).
+If you travel to Europe, make sure your EHIC is updated.
+Also inform about healthcare system and practices (opening schedules of pharmacies, phone number of an ambulance, where are doctors, etc).

-The ABTA gives the case of a pregnant woman in vacation in Spain.
+The ABTA gives the case of a pregnant woman on vacation in Spain.
 She gave birth prematurely.
 She had good medical care thanks to the EHIC but she could not fly back home because she did not have medical insurance to cover the repatriation cost for her and the baby.

 The IPMI add that the world in 2013 is home to an array of new risks for tourists, as civil unrest, political instability and economic crisis.
 The magazine underscores that compulsory travel and medical insurance is the solution.
 Just like motor insurance, health insurance should be mandatory for everybody travelling abroad.

-Abu Dhabi first proposed the mandatory health insurance in 2005.
-Now employers have to provide their employees and families with a health insurance.
-In Dubai, the mandatory medical insurance should be finalised in 2013.
+Abu Dhabi first proposed mandatory health insurance in 2005.
+Now employers have to provide their employees and families with health insurance.
+In Dubai, mandatory medical insurance should be finalised in 2013.
 The Dubai Health Authority is closely working with health insurance providers to steady transition.
 It will take 3 years for the system to be fully concluded.